speedie1337/spmenu/README.md

 spmenu has [a wiki](https://spmenu.speedie.site) for more extensive documentation.
 Contributions to the wiki are appreciated, and can be done through [the Git repository](https://git.speedie.site/speedie/spmenu-wiki).

+If you need help, you can also check out [my Matrix space](https://matrix.speedie.site).